2022 The Basketball Classic

 The 2022 The Basketball Classic (TBC) was a single-elimination men's college basketball postseason tournament featuring National Collegiate Athletic Association (NCAA) Division I teams not selected to participate in the NCAA tournament or the National Invitation Tournament (NIT).
-The tournament began on March 15 with the semifinals played on March 29 and the championship game played on April 1.
+The tournament began on March 15 with the championship game played on April 1.
 The tournament was won by the Fresno State Bulldogs.

-The Basketball Classic was founded by Eracism.
-This was the tournament's inaugural edition, officially known as the 2022 The Basketball Classic presented by Eracism.
 All games were streamed on ESPN+.

 Structure

-Tournament organizers originally announced that there would be 32 teams in the field.
-However, when the participating teams were named, there were only 21 listed.
-Three teams then withdrew prior to competing, leaving the actual field size at 18 for the tournament.
-In lieu of a traditional bracket, a model previously used by the NIT was implemented, in which the matchups are set after each round.
-Later-round host sites are determined, at least in part, by first-round game attendance figures.
+Tournament organizers originally announced that there would be 32 teams in the field.; however, when the list of participating teams was released, only 21 were present.
+Three of the 21 teams subsequently withdrew prior to competing, leaving the actual field size for the tournament at 18.
+Due to the fluidity of the field, rather than adhering to the traditional bracket, a model previously used by the National Invitation Tournament was leveraged in which matchups were set only one round at a time.
+Later-round host sites were determined, at least in part, by earlier-round game attendance figures.

-Five matchups in the tournament were designated as "Legend Games", honoring Willis Reed, Travis Grant, Zelmo Beaty, Marques Haynes and Cleo Hill, all of whom played college basketball at historically black colleges and universities (HBCUs).
+Five matchups in the tournament were designated as "Legend Games", honoring Zelmo Beaty, Travis Grant, Marques Haynes, Cleo Hill and Willis Reed, all of whom played college basketball at historically black colleges and universities (HBCUs).
 In addition to advancing in the tournament, the winning teams received a trophy honoring the legend for whom the particular game was named.
-Due to scheduling issues, the Cleo Hill game was not played.
-As of March 15, 2023, no updates have been made to the group's website indicating that the event would be held in 2023.
+Due to scheduling issues, the designated Cleo Hill game was unable to be held.

 Participating teams

-The following 18 teams accepted invitations to the tournament and competed.
-Team records listed are from before the tournament started.
+The following eighteen teams accepted invitations to the tournament and competed.
+Team records are as of the end of the regular season and prior to the beginning of the tournament.

-Three programs accepted invitations, but withdrew prior to playing: Merrimack, UMBC, Wofford.
+The following three teams accepted invitations to the tournament, but withdrew prior to competing.
+Team records are as of the end of the regular season and prior to the beginning of the tournament.

-The following programs declined invitations: Arkansas State, Liberty, Oakland, Samford, Sam Houston State, Utah Valley, Weber State.
+The following seven programs declined invitations: Arkansas State, Liberty, Oakland, Sam Houston State, Samford, Utah Valley, Weber State.

 Schedule

+The following games were announced but never played.

 Bracket

 The Basketball Classic field was announced after the field for the NIT was released on March 13.

+With an 18-team bracket, organizers chose to match one second-round winner against Portland, with three other second-round winners advancing directly to the semifinals.

 Note: Bracket is for visual purposes only.
-In lieu of a traditional bracket, the field and matchups are re-set after each round.
+In lieu of a traditional bracket, the field and matchups were determined following the completion of the preceding round.

-With an 18-team bracket, organizers chose to match one second-round winner against Portland, with three other second-round winners advancing directly to the semifinals.